Creating Effective Presentations for Business and Life in GeneralLast Updated 20 November 2014

 The following can be used as a guideline or checklist for the design of a presentation.

 If your graphic looks like a refugee from a corporate annual report, start over.
-Powerpoint graphs and charts.
-Boxes, lines and other formating should make only the smallest effective difference in a modest, minimal with the least possible contrast.
+PowerPoint graphs and charts.
+Boxes, lines and other formatting should make only the smallest effective difference in a modest, minimal with the least possible contrast.

 Tables should always be put in substantive order, based off the needs of the user looking at the information.
 Never put information in alphabetical order unless it is a phone book, where the user is best served by that format.
 The most effective typeface for tables is Gill Sans or Trebuchet.

-Powerpoint, although I usually use Google Docs or Mac’s Keynote, should only be used to communicate graphics, not text or bullet points.
+PowerPoint, although I usually use Google Slides, should only be used to communicate graphics, not text or bullet points.
 Text may be used as a graphic in order to lead the audience, but should not be the focus of the presentation.
 The presenter should NEVER have to look at the screen as a cue on what to talk about.

 Find good models and emulate them.
 In the words of T.S.
 Elliot, “Talent imitates, genius steals.”
 Look for great presentations and mimic them and incorporate the great elements into your own method.
 Some great examples can be found among Apple’s Keynote Presentations at MacWorld which is available online.
 The website www.ted.com/talks also contains great presentations by business, non-profit, social and government leaders.